 If you or someone you know has been convicted of a misdemeanor or had charges withdrawn, call the Law Office of Robert E. Mielnicki today to discuss having such charges erased from your record or sealed from view form prospective employers and other persons, not involved in law enforcement.Automatic Sealing – “Clean Slate”

 Effective June 28, 2019, some criminal records will automatically be sealed.
 This is particularly true for those who would have been eligible for expungement, but never obtained it.
 It is unknown how exactly those who have records of conviction, that are now automatically to be sealed, can rely on such.
 As part of this legislation, convictions eligible for sealing were expanded, particularly convictions for Simple Assault.
 The Law Office of Robert E. Mielnicki recommends that you run your own record or ask an attorney to do so, after this new law goes into effect.

 To request your own criminal record, go here.Expunging Juvenile Records

 As an initial matter, juvenile records, unlike adult criminal records, are hard for the public to see.
 It is difficult for Pittsburgh Criminal Attorney Robert E. Mielnicki to obtain juvenile records of individuals who were not his client.
+That does not mean that such cannot be obtained or located.
+Individuals who were adjudicated delinquent, or obtained a consent decree in Juvenile Court, are entitled to an expungement.
 The law governing expungement of juvenile records is found at 18 Pa.C.S.A. § 9123.

 If you are considering an expungement, or wish to see if you can have a clean record, or maybe already do, but want to be sure, contact the Law Office of Robert E. Mielnicki at (412) 288-0300 for a free consultation.